DataONEorg/Education/_lessons/lessons/10_policy/index.md

 # Copyright versus License

-Copyright: “[T]he body of exclusive rights granted by law to copyright owners for protection of their work.” *--U.S. Copyright Office*
+**Copyright:** “[T]he body of exclusive rights granted by law to copyright owners for protection of their work.” *--U.S. Copyright Office*
 * Facts and data cannot be protected by copyright
 * Metadata and data arrangement can be protected (sometimes)

-License: States what can be done with the data and how that data can be redistributed (e.g., GPL and CC)
+**License:** states what can be done with the data and how that data can be redistributed (e.g., General Public License (GPL) and Creative Commons(CC))

-* Waiver: (e.g., CC0) relinquishes all rights of ownership or control and usually commits the “work” to the public domain
+**Waiver:** (e.g., CC0) relinquishes all rights of ownership or control and usually commits the “work” to the public domain

 * Intellectual property laws will vary depending upon country or region

 ???